-To characterize the transcriptional programs of all seven MB neuronal subtypes, we combined genetic lines that specifically express in each (17) with tandem affinity purification of intact nuclei and RNA-sequencing (TAPIN-seq) (45) to profile their nuclear transcriptomes.
+Several methods have been developed to characterize the transcriptional programs of specific cell types in flies, such as TRAP (Heiman et al. 2008), TU-tagging (Miller et al. 2009), and EC-tagging (Hida et al. 2017).
+Here, we used an improved version of the INTACT method (Henry et al. 2012), called tandem affinity purification of intact nuclei and RNA-sequencing (TAPIN-seq; Davis et al. 2018), to profile the nuclear transcriptomes of all seven MB neuronal subtypes that constitute the MB (Aso et al. 2014a).
 These transcriptomes revealed ~350 genes with either class- or subtype-specific expression, including several well-known and many new class or subtype markers.
-Moreover, our data provide a full accounting of the inputoutput signaling properties for each of these neuron subtypes including neurotransmitter biosynthetic machinery, neuropeptides and neurotransmitter and neuropeptide receptors.
+Moreover, our data provide a full accounting of the input-output signaling properties for each of these neuron subtypes including neurotransmitter biosynthetic machinery, neuropeptides and neurotransmitter and neuropeptide receptors.

-MATERIAL AND METHODS
+MATERIALS AND METHODS